AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

 #### Retrieve the Effective Login Path {#retrieve-the-effective-login-path}

-There currently is no public API to retrieve the login path that will take efect upon anonymously accessing a resource that requires authentication.
+There currently is no public API to retrieve the login path that will take effect upon anonymously accessing a resource that requires authentication.
 See section Evaluation of Login Path for implementation details on how the login path is retrieved.

 Note however, that apart from the login paths defined with this feature there are alternative ways to specify the redirect to the login, which should be taken into consideration when designing the content model and the authentication requirements of a given AEM installation.

 #### Retrieve the Inherited Auth Requirement {#retrieve-the-inherited-auth-requirement}

 Like with the login path, there is no public API to retrieve the inherited authentication requirements defined in the content.
-The following sample illustrates how to list all authentication requirements that have been defined with a given hierarchy irrespective on whether they take efect or not.
+The following sample illustrates how to list all authentication requirements that have been defined with a given hierarchy irrespective on whether they take effect or not.
 For more info, see [Configuration Options](/help/sites-administering/closed-user-groups.md#configuration-options).

 >[!NOTE]
 >